-Clinical Psychologists
+Clinical psychologists

 Psychologists are health professionals who can work in a range of areas such as clinical, neuropsychology, health, community, forensic, organisational and sports and exercise psychology.
-Clinical psychologists have skills in the following areas:
+Clinical psychologists have skills in the assessment and diagnosis, treatment, and learning.

-- assessment and diagnosis

-- treatment

-- learning

 For the purpose of this report Psychological therapy services provided by eligible clinical psychologists includes individual attendances, group therapy, and telehealth video consultations.